 We co-fund the Integrated Palliative Day Care Centre at Tang Shiu Kin Hospital Community Ambulatory Care Centre.

 We launch our first Colorectal Cancer Awareness Campaign.

-We fund upgrades to the Cancer Patient Support Centres at Queen Mary and Queen Elizabeth hospitals.
+We fund upgrades to the Cancer Patient Resource Centres at Queen Mary and Queen Elizabeth hospitals.

 We fund a new Ambulatory Cancer Care Centre at Prince of Wales Hospital.

 We upgrade our website to include more comprehensive cancer-related information.

 We fund an ultrasound screening machine at Queen Elizabeth Hospital.

 We fund the visual therapy programme at Tuen Mun Hospital.

 We fund an expansion of services, such as nurse training, to private hospitals throughout Hong Kong.